Element Types

 Single Choice (SC)

-For single choice questions, students select one of the available answer options.
-You should specify the correct answer and may also provide feedback (per answer option) and an explanation if desired.
+For single choice questions, students select exactly one of the available answer options.
+You should specify the correct answer and may also provide a feedback (per answer option) to be shown in asynchronous activities and an explanation, if desired.
 These elements can be formatted using the editor, Markdown, or LaTeX syntax, and images can be included as needed.
-A preview on the right allows you to see how the question will appear to students.
+The preview on the right side allows to you inspect the question as it will be shown to the students, optionally including specified answer feedbacks and the explanation (only shown to students in asynchronous activities).

 - Student View